benkoger/gazelle-identification/README.md

       In the Tensorflow Object Detection API, the model parameters, training parameters and eval parameters are all defined by a config file.
 More details can be found [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/configuring_jobs.md).
-For this tutorial, we will use some predefined templates provided with the source code.
+For this tutorial, you will use some predefined templates provided with the source code.
 The skeleton graph config files can be found in the models/research/object_detection/samples/configs folder.
 The tensorflow model zoo from which you can get the files assosiated with the pretrained graphs can be found [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
-We will use `faster_rcnn_resnet101_pets.config` as a starting point for configuring the pipeline.
+I use `faster_rcnn_resnet101_pets.config` as a starting point for configuring the pipeline.
 Open the file with a text editor.

-      We need to configure some paths in order for the template to work.
+      You need to configure some paths in order for the template to work.
 Search the file for instances of `PATH_TO_BE_CONFIGURED` and replace them with the appropriate value (typically `gs://${YOUR_GCS_BUCKET}/data/`).
 Afterwards
-      upload your edited file onto GCS, making note of the path it was uploaded to (we'll need it when starting the training/eval jobs).
+      upload your edited file onto GCS, making note of the path it was uploaded to (you'll need it when starting the training/eval jobs).

       ```
       bash